One might assume that to play jazz all you need is an instrument,

 Head up or down - eyes shut: Don't stop me now, I'm on a roll!

-thoroughly - the slightest error could have very unfortunate consequences and cause
+thoroughly - the slightest error could have very unfortunate consequences

-single nod entitles you to one chorus of soloing only.
+a single nod entitles you to one chorus of soloing only.
 You should

 only continue for another chorus if given a subsequent nod in your

 last two bars.
-If the subsequent nod is directed at another player then you have
+If the subsequent nod is directed at another player

-last primary player to have played a solo, and is known as the
+the last primary player to have played a solo, and is known as the

 Some notes on form relating to solos:

-the same time acting as a vehicle for demonstrating your technical and artistic
+the same time acting as a vehicle for demonstrating your technical

+other.
 Thus, playing a rapid succession of staccato whole tone riffs

 to the backing of a deathly-slow ballad, such as "Stardust",

 As a general rule of thumb two quotes per 32 bars is deemed acceptable